Bob Andrews (keyboardist)

-Robert Charles "Bob" Andrews (born 20 June 1949) is an English keyboardist and record producer.
+Robert Charles Andrews (20 June 1949 – 5 June 2025) was an English keyboardist and record producer.

 Early life

 Bob Andrews was born in England, just outside Leeds, Yorkshire.

 Brinsley Schwarz: 1969–1975

 The band Brinsley Schwarz came to be known by a wider public audience as the musicians central to a giant publicity stunt involving flying 120 British journalists to New York's famed Fillmore East to watch their show.
 The stunt turned into a disaster and left the band in debt, but it galvanised them together, and moving to a large house in the outskirts of London, they added a fifth member, and toured continuously throughout the early seventies, including playing many free shows for good and sometimes dubious causes and supporting Paul McCartney and Wings on the Red Rose Speedway tour.

 Graham Parker and the Rumour: 1975–1979

 The Brinsleys, as they were affectionately known, broke up in April 1975.
 Andrews and Schwarz together with guitarist Martin Belmont from the recently defunct Ducks Deluxe met up at the Hope and Anchor and decided to form a new band.
-Martin knew a bass player and drummer, Andrew Bodnar and Steve Goulding, who's band BonTemps Roulez had also split up.
+Martin knew a bass player and drummer, Andrew Bodnar and Steve Goulding, whose band BonTemps Roulez had also split up.
 They started to rehearse down at the Newlands Tavern in Peckham, London and called themselves The Rumour, after the song by The Band.
 Dave Robinson, soon to be Stiff Records impresario and former Brinsleys manager, introduced them to Graham Parker and Parker also started rehearsing with them at the Tavern.
-A decision was made to keep the two acts separate for contractual purposes - publishing and record deals - and the band recorded a live record "at Marble Arch" and the first Graham Parker record, Howling Wind, at the end of 1975, and at the beginning of 1976, the combo hit the road.
+A decision was made to keep the two acts separate for contractual purposes − publishing and record deals − and the band recorded a live record "at Marble Arch" and the first Graham Parker record, Howlin' Wind, at the end of 1975, and at the beginning of 1976, the combo hit the road.